kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 Looking inside our server file, app.js.
 You’ll notice a basic API already set up called ‘strava-subscriptions’.
 This function is actually a verification function we’ll use to send back a unique string to confirm our server is working after we subscribe our app to the webhook.
 In this case, the name of the string is called hub-challenge.
 Basically, we’ll get that string and simply send it right back.

-The POST part of the strava-subscriptions API, is the actual function that the Strava webhook will hit when an activity is added and then emit a socket event to our app that our event handler is waiting for, and then call the Strava API to fetch more data.
+The POST part of the strava-subscriptions API is the actual function that the Strava webhook will hit when an activity is added.
+It will then emit a socket event to our app that our event handler is waiting for, and then call the Strava API to fetch more data.

 TH
 ------------
-Our first step, is to set up the simple server.
+Our first step is to set up the simple server.
 We’ll be using NodeJS, which we can run locally.
-To set that up you’ll need to run a few steps on your mac.
+To set that up you’ll need to run a few steps on your Mac.

 CODING
 ------------
 Inside the app.js file you’ll see the following functions.

 From Mac Terminal we'll Install NodeJS and its package manager.

 Let's navigate to the project server files, and move those into a directory locally,  and install the node and the dependencies.